-Biden's speech on Afghanistan fact-checked
+Biden on Afghanistan fact-checked

 - Published

-In his speech on Monday evening, President Joe Biden's made a series of assertions about US policy in Afghanistan and the reasons behind his decision to withdraw forces from the country.
+President Joe Biden has made a series of assertions about US policy in Afghanistan and the reasons behind his decision to withdraw forces from the country.

-BBC News has fact-checked some of his claims, comparing them with his earlier statements on Afghanistan and the situation on the ground.
+BBC News has fact-checked some of his claims, comparing them with his earlier statements on Afghanistan and the situation on the ground.'

+'We trained and equipped an Afghan military force of some 300,000 strong'

+This figure is contested and considered by many experts to be a substantial overestimate.

-'Our mission in Afghanistan was never supposed to have been nation building.'
+'Our mission in Afghanistan was never supposed to have been nation building'

-President Biden stressed the purpose behind the US intervention in Afghanistan had "always been preventing a terrorist attack on American homeland" and "never supposed to be creating a unified centralised democracy".
+In his television address on Monday evening, President Biden stressed the purpose behind the US intervention in Afghanistan had "always been preventing a terrorist attack on American homeland" and "never supposed to be creating a unified centralised democracy".

 This clearly contradicts his previous positions on the US objective in Afghanistan.